Ace of Spades

 Ace of Spades (1980)

-When writing these features I've tried to steer away from choosing the most obvious songs.
+As I write these features, I've tried to steer away from choosing the most obvious songs.
 What would be the point?
 But in the case of Motorhead, the most obvious choice is really the only choice.

 They were rare birds - those Motorhead guys.
 Commencing operations in 1975, still the early days for both punk and heavy metal, they somehow managed to bridge the gulf between these two worlds, a gulf that was considerably larger then than it is now.

 There are plenty of songs that can grab your attention with a killer opening and Ace of Spades does that in...well...spades.
 Lemmy's furious bass barrage kicks off the proceedings, then here come the guitar and drums and we're off to the races.
-Unlike some of those songs that latch onto you at the start, Ace of Spades doesn't let up, hammering home its point in less than three minutes and then getting the hell out of Dodge.
-Overkill was a close runner-up but it really doesn't get any better than this.
+Unlike some of those songs that latch onto you at the start and then release, Ace of Spades doesn't let up, hammering home its point in less than three minutes and then getting the hell out of Dodge.
+Overkill, from the album of the same name, was a close runner-up to Ace of Spades, but it really doesn't get any better than this.